HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-practitioner-intro.md

 ### Example Usage Scenarios:

-A patient's record is full of records of events or planned actions where the actors of various kinds are care practitioners of various kinds.
+A patient's record is full of records of events or planned actions where the actors  are care practitioners of various kinds.
 Note that these include any person employed by a healthcare provider, including clerical staff, orderlies, etc as well as the more obvious practitioners such as doctors and nurses.
-All these may be represented as a PractitionerRole resource.
+All these may be represented as a Practitioner resource.

 Note that the Patient Access API provides access to both Practitioner and [PractitionerRole](StructureDefinition-ipa-practitionerrole.html) resources.
 The difference in underlying record keeping that leads to this choice is not of interest to clients that access patient records, but they can expect to encounter both types of resource.

-All servers SHALL provide an API to access Practitioner Resources as described here.
+All servers SHALL provide an API to access Practitioner resources as described here.
 Note that servers are allowed to provide some practitioner records as contained resources, but SHOULD avoid doing so where ever possible.